LangStream/documentation/installation/kubernetes.md

 helm repo update langstream
 ```

-Modify the values.yaml file you'll be deploying with to configure the external codeStorage component.
+Modify the [values.yaml](https://github.com/LangStream/charts/blob/main/charts/langstream/values.yaml) file you'll be deploying with to configure the external codeStorage component.
-This component stores the state of LangStream applications in an S3 API-compatible bucket.
+This component stores the state of LangStream applications in an S3 API-compatible bucket or Azure blob.
 These values can be found in your storage provider's dashboard.

 Azure: